-Today in Massachusetts, 1 in 5 households with children are food insecure, with Black and Latinx families disproportionately impacted.
-COVID-19 has shed a light on the state of hunger in our state and in our nation.
+Today in Massachusetts, 1 in 5 households with children are food insecure, with Black, Latino, and multiracial families disproportionately impacted.
+Inflation and recent public health crises have shed light on this situation.

 However, we know this was always a crisis.
-Too many people in our state were struggling to meet their most basic of human needs – food – even before this pandemic.
+Too many people in our state have struggled to meet their most basic of human needs – food – for a long time.
 And kids have always been one of the groups most impacted.
-As we recover from this pandemic, we must recognize the important of schools meals.
+We can end childhood hunger start with what happens in schools.

 School meals are a critical source of nutrition for many children, helping them learn and be active in the short term, and thrive academically, physically, and emotionally in the long term.
 School meals also establish lifelong healthy eating habits that can reduce the cases and severity of type 2 diabetes, heart disease, and obesity, along with the cost associated with these diseases.